Amine-Itani/Unit-3/Project/the_project.md

 ## Wireframe Diagram
 ![image](https://github.com/Amine-Itani/Unit-3/assets/123438294/3f41eb43-509e-4f1e-96bc-3391c2fe191d)

+This diagram is the wireframe diagram of the application.
+It shows how different screens connect to each other through different buttons, and a more general flow of the applicatoin itself from the login page to the registration and then the menu or directly to the menu.

 <sub>**Fig.1** Figure shows the wireframe diagram of the application</sub>

 ## UML Diagram
 ![image](https://github.com/Amine-Itani/Unit-3/assets/123438294/04baecc1-d71f-40c9-84d0-ca05329cbe02)

+The diagram is the UML diagram for the OOP classes and methods used in this program.
+Most of the classes inherit from the imported class MDScreen, and the general program to run the application from MDApp.
+DatabaseBridge is the connection between the program and the sqlite databases.

 <sub>**Fig.2** Figure shows the UML Diagram of the program</sub>